dialectics-of-nature/2026/README.md

   1. Click the [Academic Forum](https://github.com/dialectics-of-nature/2026/issues) link in the Quick Links section above.
   2. Click the green **New issue** button in the top right corner.
   3. Add `[Logical Debate]` to your title, write down your argument, and join the discussion in the comments.
+  4. 💡 **Notice**: **Your revisions will not take effect immediately.
+They will be reviewed by our team, and you will be notified once approved.
+Please edit with confidence!**

 ### 🧪 3.
 Scientific Fact Updates
 * **When to use**: Using 21st-century scientific breakthroughs (e.g., quantum mechanics, modern cosmology, chaos theory, modern biology) to replace, correct, or supplement outdated 19th-century scientific data and case studies.